Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells

 where $\eta'$ has been nondimensionalized with $\eta=k\eta'$.
 Comparing with~\eqref{dimensionless normal stress condition}, the last term in~\eqref{eq:gap dimensionless normal stress condition} refers to the curvature in the $y'$-direction, and is associated with the contact angle $\theta$ through the geometrical relation $\partial \zeta'/\partial y'|_{y'=\pm b/2}=\pm \cot \theta$, whose dimensionless form produces

-Before the emergence of Faraday waves, the meniscus fluctuates up-and-down periodically and $\theta$ changes constantly around a static contact angle $\theta_s$.
+Before Faraday onset, the meniscus fluctuates up-and-down periodically in response to the forcing, and $\theta$ changes constantly around a static contact angle $\theta_s$.
 Existing theoretical analyses typically use the dynamic contact angle model~\eqref{Hamraoui model} developed by \citet{hamraoui2000can} to define the variation of the dynamic contact angle with vertical velocity \citep{li2019stability,bongarzone2023revised,li2024stability}.
 Figure~\ref{fig:contact angle model}\textit{a} shows the dependence of $\theta$ on $Ca$ as defined by~\eqref{Hamraoui model}, namely $\theta=\arccos{(1-\beta Ca/\mu)}$.
 As mentioned previously, this model was originally formulated for capillary rise phenomena, which inherently requires $Ca\ge 0$ and thus only the right-hand part of the curve exists.
 However, in oscillatory Hele-Shaw flows, the periodic nature permits negative velocity, namely $Ca<0$, leading to $\cos \theta>1$.
 To avoid this nonphysical phenomenon, a typical approach is expanding around the static state and considering only the varying part \citep{bongarzone2023revised}, which yields